Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Removal of the truncations and the far fields behavior

 where

-The strong maximum principle (cf. \cite[Theorem 2.2]{GT}) gives that $V=0$ in $\mcO$, and hence all streamlines are horizontal.
+The strong maximum principle (cf. \cite[Theorem 3.5]{GT})} gives that $V=0$ in $\mcO$, and hence all streamlines are horizontal.
 This is however a contradiction.
-Hence $V>0$ in $\mcO$ and thus the proof of the proposition is complete. \end{proof}
+Hence $V>0$ in $\mcO$ and thus the proof of the proposition is completed. \end{proof}